brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 - Rooks should be placed in open/half-open files.
 Both Rooks on the 7th or 8th rank are deadly usually.
 - Half-open files should be used to exert tremendous pressure against weak opponent's Pawn.
 - When there is only an open file, it becomes even more important for the player who owns it.
 - Rooks should be placed in the open file that is further away from the opponent's King.
-E.g. in case both the `c` and `d` files are open, and the opponent's King castled King side, `c` file should be picked.
+E.g., in case both the `c` and `d` files are open, and the opponent's King castled King side, `c` file should be picked.

 ## Queens